rgrahamh/sfml-pong/README.md

 |P2 | UP | DOWN|

 And either player can press `SPACE` to cycle if the walls are solid.
 The ball wraps around if the walls aren't solid.
+## Disclaimer
+The font Sansation-Bold that this implementation of Pong uses was created by Bernd Montag.